ersatzavian/hw-tom/projects/planespotter/readme.markdown

 1. You may need to install [FTDI's Virtual Com Port Driver](http://www.ftdichip.com/Drivers/VCP.htm) if you're not on OS X.
 2. Download and install Python, required for [stm32loader](https://github.com/jsnyder/stm32loader).
+3. Download and install [pyserial](https://github.com/pyserial/pyserial), also required for stm32loader.
+If you have [pip](https://pip.readthedocs.io/en/stable/installing/), you can just `pip install pyserial`.
-3. Plug planespotter into your PC over USB.
+4. Plug planespotter into your PC over USB.
 If you're using a VM, make sure to share the FTDI USB-to-Serial Device with the VM from the host machine.
-4. Find the device name for the usb-serial adapter on your planespotter:
+5. Find the device name for the usb-serial adapter on your planespotter:

     ```
     $ ls /dev/tty.usbserial*
     /dev/tty.usbserial-DB00KYMI
     ```
-5. Place the STM32 in Device Firmware Upgrade (DFU) Mode by holding S50 (BOOT0), tapping S20 (RESET_L), and releasing S50.
+6. Place the STM32 in Device Firmware Upgrade (DFU) Mode by holding S50 (BOOT0), tapping S20 (RESET_L), and releasing S50.
-6. Make sure planespotter and the binary you are flashing are in the same directory (they are, if you're using a binary provided at planespotter/software/).
+7. Make sure planespotter and the binary you are flashing are in the same directory (they are, if you're using a binary provided at planespotter/software/).
-7. Use stm32loader to load the binary onto Planespotter:
+8. Use stm32loader to load the binary onto Planespotter:

     ```
     $ ./stm32loader.py -e -w -v -p /dev/tty.usbserial-DB00KYMI -b 57600 <image_name>